kirezibana/flask-week-1-IP/README.md

 * As a user, I want to store my already existing account credentials in the application.
 * As a user, I want to create new account credentials in the application.
 * As a user, I want to have the option of putting in a password that I want to use for the new credential account.
+* As a user, I also want to view my various account credentials and their passwords in the application.
 * Copy my credentials to the clipboard

 ## Specifications